Skip to content

 Is inbound or outbound better for B2B?

+Neither is universally better.
 Inbound wins when you have six plus months to build momentum and your target market actively searches for solutions.
-Outbound wins when you need leads within 30 to 60 days and have clear ideal client profiles.
-Hybrid wins when you're targeting enterprise accounts or have both short-term pipeline pressure and long-term brand goals.
+When you need leads within 30 to 60 days and have clear ideal client profiles, outbound is the faster path.
+Hybrid wins when you're targeting enterprise accounts or carrying both short-term pipeline pressure and long-term brand goals at the same time.

 How much does inbound vs outbound cost?

 Inbound typically costs $135 to $200 per lead but converts around 14.6%, while outbound costs $75 to $150 per lead but converts around 1.7%.
-Factor in sales cycle length and lifetime value since inbound leads often have shorter sales cycles because they're already educated about your solution.
+Factor in sales cycle length and lifetime value, because inbound leads often close faster: they're already educated about your solution before they ever talk to sales.

 Inbound vs outbound isn't an either or decision for most B2B companies.
-It's about choosing the right blend based on timeline, market position, and buyer behavior.
+Choosing the right blend based on timeline, market position, and buyer behavior is the actual work.
 If you need a hybrid inbound vs outbound plan that covers both marketing and sales tied to measurable pipeline targets, talk to The Starr Conspiracy.

 Examples